MarkGhebrial/mailroom/README.md

-# Rusty Mail Server
+# Mailroom

 An email server written in pure Rust.

-This is very much a work in progress and is currently lacking many crucial features.
+This is very much a work in progress and is currently lacking most basic functionality.

 ## What works (not necessarily stable or complete!):
  - My implementation of the POP3 *protocol*